AAA Editor Notes

 The Disneyland fireworks show lights up the park and includes projections upon multiple locations.
 You can also enter Mickey's dream at the Fantasmic! night show, which features music, entertainment and fireworks.

-Park goers will notice work being done on the new 14-acre Star Wars-themed land (scheduled to open in 2019).
+Park goers will notice work being done on the new 14-acre Star Wars-themed land (scheduled to open in summer 2019).
+When completed, guests can explore the remote planet, Batuu, fly aboard the Millennium Flacon and board a Star Destroyer.

 Food is available.